 Many Medicare Advantage plans include prescription drug coverage.
 These are called MAPD plans and they give you the option of filling covered prescriptions at your local pharmacy instead of through the VA system.

-Most Medicare Advantage plans also include coverage for eyeglasses, hearing aids and dental care.
+Most Medicare Advantage plans also include dental and vision coverage for eyeglasses, hearing aids and dental care.

 The VA health system provides care for millions of veterans each year at its 1,255 facilities, including 170 medical centers and more than 1,000 outpatient sites across the country.3 However, it generally doesn’t cover care outside of those locations.
 If your nearest VA facility isn’t convenient to you, a Medicare Advantage plan may help you access care closer to home.